yodhareddy/Canvas/README.md

 # Canvas

-Migrating to Canvas db from personal database using Node js.
+Migrating to Canvas LMS db from mysql database using Node js.